Is How You Learn A Skill Is More Important Than What You Learn?

 “If you don’t train guys using a lot of verbal or cognitive cues, how do you elicit the changes necessary for improved performance?”

 It starts with a thorough and meticulous evaluation to identify any possible contributors to sub-par performance or pain.
-This serves as the template for the hyper-individualized training that is the hallmark of the Ranch Training process.
+This serves as the template for the hyper-individualized training that is the hallmark of the ARMory Training process.

 Instead of “telling” an athlete what to do and how to do it, we employ an approach that in motor learning circles is known as “self-organization” — a term that has been misinterpreted and/or misapplied in mainstream coaching.
 To critics, self-organization implies a process in which the instructor simply opens the gates to the field and lets the athlete “Figure It Out” (FIO).
 But that is far from the truth.
 In self-organization, an instructor or coach attempts to create a training experience that encourages the athlete’s body to subconsciously choose more efficient pathways, while discouraging it from selecting less productive movement options.

 One training method that encourages self-organization is known as A Constraints-Led Approach (CLA).
 While CLA may seem complex, it’s really quite simple.
 I believe the following infographic explains it well.